An expert’s guide to learning to surf later in lifePosted by Rebecca Jackson on May 12, 2018

 Why is George’s Surf School so good for adults?

-Coaching 1:1 or in small private groups enables us to tailor every lesson to the needs of each individual surfer, which maximises progress.
+Coaching one to one or in small private groups enables us to tailor every lesson to the needs of each individual surfer, which maximises progress.
 I’ve based the school on how I like to experience things, so the quality of delivery is aimed at grown-ups and then adapted to make sure kids also have a fantastic time.
 This approach ensures we remain relevant to people throughout their surfing lives.

 If you tried and failed to surf when you were younger, is it worth giving it another go later in life?